aliou/www/_drafts/postgres-tsranges-in-ecto.md

 Let’s say we need to schedule chores between different members of a team in a spaceship. [^1]

-The simplest way to do this would be to store the period of our chore and who is making it.
+The simplest way to do this would be to store the period of our chore and who is assigned to it.
 With Ecto, the migration creating this table would look like this:

 ```elixir
 create table(:chores) do